rennykurniasari/customer_segmentation/README.md

 <br>The project kicks off with meticulous data preprocessing, ensuring the quality and relevance of the customer data for subsequent analysis.

 2.   **Exploratory Data Analysis (EDA)**
+<br>Involving systematic analysis to reveal relationships, visualize trends, and transform categorical data, providing a foundation for subsequent modeling.
         *   **Correlation Estimate:** Analyzing the correlation between variables to identify relationships and dependencies.
         *   **Visualize Raw Data:** Utilizing visualizations to explore raw data, identifying trends and potential insights.
         *   **Create Dummy Variables:** Transforming categorical variables into numerical representations for modeling.

 3.   **Feature Engineering**
 <br>This step involves crafting meaningful features from the raw data, enhancing the model's ability to discern and interpret customer characteristics.

 4.   **Model Implementation**
+<br>Involves the application of standardized variables and clustering algorithms, establishing the groundwork for targeted marketing strategies.

         *   **Standardization:** Standardizing variables to ensure consistent scales for effective model training.
         *   **K-means Clustering:** Applying the K-means clustering algorithm to categorize customers into distinct segments based on shared characteristics.

 5.   **Model Interpretation and Results**
 <br>The project culminates in the interpretation of clustering results, providing actionable insights for targeted marketing strategies.